batkinson/checkers-html/README.md

   * NPM
   * NodeJS

+You will also need to have a checkers server running on the local host on port 5000.

 ## Setup

 To run the program, you just need to install the dependencies.
 This should be